Pesto Trapanese

 Tomatoes

-As one of the Sicilian Pesto Rossos (there is also a variation that uses sun-dried tomatoes), this pesto calls for fully ripe, sweet summer tomatoes, ideally with lively acidity.
+As one of the Sicilian Pesto Rossos, Pesto alla Trapanese calls for fully ripe, sweet summer tomatoes, ideally with lively acidity.

-Smaller pear-shaped tomatoes (perini) are ideal here, or comparable-quality ripe, flavorful cherry tomatoes.
-If you are using medium sized plum tomatoes (San-Marzano style), around 1 ยฝ tomatoes per person will be about right.
+Smaller pear-shaped tomatoes (perini) are ideal here, or comparable-quality cherry tomatoes (ripe and flavorful).
+If you are using medium-sized plum tomatoes (San-Marzano style), around 1½ tomatoes per person will be about right.

 Almonds